santatamas/blog/_posts/2017-09-27-Evaluating-CloudDatastore.md

 ---
-layout: post
 title: Evaluating Cloud Datastore
 date:   2017-09-27 23:07:00 +0100
-categories: Blu Cloud Datastore Full-text search dotnetcore
+categories: GCP Cloud Datastore Full-text search dotnetcore
 ---

 As I successfully integrated my dotnetcore API with Cloud Datastore I wanted to give it a quick spin, and evaluate it in terms of: